dvankley/firefly-plaid-connector-2/README.md

 ## Possible Causes of Frequent Occurrence
 If you're getting this error frequently, check if you have MFA enabled on your account with the corresponding financial institution.
-MFA can cause high freqency invalidation of Plaid account credentials, so consider disabling it.
+MFA can cause high frequency invalidation of Plaid account credentials, so consider disabling it.
 Obviously compromising your security posture to use this connector isn't great, so hopefully your institution provides limited permission accounts for service access.

    Also note that CIBC currently has [this issue](https://github.com/dvankley/firefly-plaid-connector-2/issues/39#issuecomment-1817557063).

+# Migrating from Development to Production
+If you've been using the `development` environment for a while and are now being compelled to move to `production`, here's a checklist of the steps I followed to perform this migration that might be helpful.

+1. Submit Plaid request for production access and wait for approval.
+2. If you're in the US and want to use OAuth institutions, work through the list required for OAuth institutions.
+   1. You can basically put "I'm just a hobbyist" for all the security etc. questions and they'll approve you.
+3. Change your quickstart .env file to point to the production environment and update it with your new secret (your client id is probably the same).
+4. Run the link flow through quickstart for all items you want to migrate, the same as you did initially for the development environment.
+5. Stop the connector process if you're running it in polling mode somewhere.
+6. Back up your production Firefly database.
+7. Update your application config file.
+   1. `plaid.url` should be https://production.plaid.com
+   2. `plaid.secret` needs to be updated to your new secret.
+      1. Each account should be updated with the new access token and plaid account id.
+Keep the same firefly account ids if you want to migrate in place.
+8. If (like me) your connector's been down for a while, run the connector in batch mode to cover the time range from your last successful sync from Plaid.
+9. Delete the cursor file in your persistence directory
+   1. I had thought maybe I could update the access tokens in my cursor file and things would just work, but turns out Plaid couples the cursors values to their access tokens, so they don't cross over between environments.
+10. Run the connector in polled mode per usual.
+11. Take a close look at the time range when you switched from development to production and clean up any duplicates you find.
+    1. The connector's update functionality won't properly bridge environments because the ids are different, so you may see some transactions around that time that should have been updated end up being duplicated.
+Just delete the old ones and hopefully you should be good going forward.
+12. Profit

 # Troubleshooting
 ## Known Issues
 * When setting up access to a provider from the Plaid Quick Start I'm getting a message "Something went wrong".
-   * Several institutions are restricting accesss to development access accounts.
+   * Several institutions are restricting access to development access accounts.
    An approved paid production account will need to be setup with Plaid to gain access to these accounts.
+   * This can also surface as `INSTITUTION_NO_LONGER_SUPPORTED` or `UNAUTHORIZED_INSTITUTION` errors.

 * I'm getting an `ITEM_LOGIN_REQUIRED` error when running the connector.
    * See https://github.com/dvankley/firefly-plaid-connector-2#credential-updates